-Think of several ways in which your faith makes you different from the world?
-How do you respond when faced with challenges to your faith that will force you to stand out from the crowd?
-How do you feel when you choose the "path of least resistance" and compromise your biblical beliefs?
-How do you recover after compromising your Christian values?
+1. Think of several ways in which your faith makes you different from the world.

+2. How do you respond when faced with challenges to your faith that will force you to stand out from others?

-John 14:6
+3. How do you feel when you choose the "path of least resistance" and compromise your biblical beliefs?

+4. How do you recover after compromising your Christian values?

 Jesus answered, "I am the way and the truth and the life.
-No one comes to the Tather except through me."

-or one week during the month of May, the French Riviera becomes a mecca for the rich and famous.
+No one comes to the Father except through me."
+John 14:6 or one week during the month of May, the French Riviera becomes a mecca for the rich and famous.
 Founded in 1946, The Cannes International Film Festival previews new films of all genres from around the world.
 The red carpet ushers the elite and the hopeful elect into its doors at the Palais des Festivals as tourists view the yachtfilled harbor and wait for a glimpse of a favorite celebrity.